-That were already a couple Thailand facts and I didn’t even get started!
+Those were already a bunch of facts about Thailand and we didn't even get started!

-Thailand is my most visited country and in total I have been more than times as of December 2023.
+Thailand is my most visited country and in total I have been more than 20 times.
 I partied in Bangkok, Phuket, Krabi, Koh Phangan and Koh Samui, backpacked from North to South and from East to West.
 Did my dive master training in Koh Tao and lived for a while in Bangkok.

-Also have a look at my Koh Tao travel guide, Thailand itineraries for 2 weeks, unusual things to do in Bangkok and almost 50 more Thailand travel blogs.
+Also have a look at my Koh Tao travel guide, Thailand itineraries for 2 weeks, unusual things to do in Bangkok and more than 50 other Thailand travel blogs.

 Some quick facts about Thailand